 Scope

-There are numerous industry standards, technical reports, and requirements documents addressing various aspects for

 This Technical Report (TR) provides a roadmap view of the subtending suite of IPNNI standards, technical reports, and requirements documents showing the applicability of particular standard specifications in the context of enabling deployment of Signature-Based Handling of Asserted Information Using Tokens (SHAKEN).
 This TR includes a roadmap of the dependent 3GPP, IPNNI and IETF specifications and standards.

 Purpose